dsconnelly/func2cli/README.md

 $ python script.py modify-string hello --reverse True OLLEH
 ```
-By default, `func2cli` assumes that function docstrings look like the ones shown in `script.py` above.
+By default, `func2cli` assumes that functions have type hints and docstrings that look like the ones in `script.py` above.
 However, `func2cli` supports arbitrary docstring conventions by allowing the user to pass a custom `parse_func` argument to `FunctionParser`.